thembones79/ts-node-postgres-starter-with-auth/README.md

-# Node.js with Typescript and PostgreSQL (and authetnication) REST API starter
+# Node.js with Typescript and PostgreSQL (and authentication) REST API starter